Associate Professor Mentoring Communities

 - Develop a concrete promotion plan and larger career advancement plan, both focused on research and leadership goals

 - Develop skills and strategies to gain the time and resources needed for promotion preparation and career advancement

 - Develop the skills necessary to measure and enhance the impact of ones research, including ways to connect it to the values articulated in the university’s Collective Impact Strategic Plan

 - Receive encouragement and support from a community mentoring experience

 Application Process and Deadline

-Each associate professor mentoring community will consist of 5-10 faculty from across the university.
+Each associate professor mentoring community will consist of 4-8 faculty from across the university.
 The communities will be formed based on participants’ stated interests, with the goal of creating cross-university experiences.
 We are looking into the ability to match each mentoring community with a Professor who will assist with coaching.

 Monthly all-community, workshop-style meetings.
-Faculty members who participate in the communities will be expected to attend the following:
+Faculty members who participate in the communities are expected to participate in the following whole group monthly meetings:

 Program evaluation is an integral part of the Associate Professor Mentoring Communities.
 Participants will be asked to provide information about the program experience during two points in the year.
 First half-way through and then again at the end of the program.
 For formative purposes, results will be helpful in making changes over the course of the year; for summative purposes, the data will help to make program revisions for future years.
 Results obtained will not be used to evaluate any faculty member.